phn/pytpm/doc/reference_tpm.rst

 Aberration and light deflection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Function ``aberrate`` adds or substracts aberration, given as a
+Function ``aberrate`` adds or subtracts aberration, given as a
 :class:`V6 <pytpm.tpm.V6>` vector, from another :class:`V6
 <pytpm.tpm.V6>` vector.
 The latter is given as the first argument to
 the function and the latter is given as the second.
 If argument
-``flag`` is positive then aberation is added to the state vector, else
+``flag`` is positive then aberration is added to the state vector, else
 it is subtracted from the state vector.

 .. autofunction:: aberrate